pagesjaunes/raml-codegen/README.md

 _Warning_  : this project uses the Java RAML parser which is not yet available on the maven repository.
 You must install this [project](https://github.com/mulesoft/raml-jaxrs-codegen) before building RAML-CODEGEN.

+_Nota_ : thanks to norberto.herz@mulesoft.com which has added the MuleSoft maven repository to the `pom.xml`.

 `git clone` this repository (in a location that we call `$raml-codegen` in this document) then `cd $raml-codegen` then `mvn package`.

 # Usage